 Most artists working in encaustic use beeswax as their medium.
 Beeswax has a lot to offer as a material for art.
 I can manipulate the wax to be incredibly smooth or highly textured.
 This wax has an unmatchable luminosity and does not require turpentine or solvents.
-It also smells fabulous, it is truly a wonderful, tactile and sensuous medium to work with.
+It also smells fabulous, it is truly a wonderful, tactile and sensuous medium.

 Not all honey bees produce wax or honey.
 An individual bee’s particular role in the hive is strictly defined.
 The queen essentially is an egg producing machine, worker bees feed and tend to her.
 Only the queen produces eggs, the worker bees do not reproduce.
 The drones, male bees, have one purpose – to fertilise the queen bees when they fly from the hive to establish their own hive.